safer-ai/SaferAI-Website/README.md

 # CounterGen website

-This repo contains the website that presents CounterGen and provide a web interface for it.
+This repository contains the CounterGen Web Tool and the website that explains how CounterGen works.
+Check it out [here](http://www.safer-ai.org/countergen).

+Feel free to deploy it in your organization to let more people evaluate of large language models!

+The parts of the projects not relevant to the online tool itself are the `Navbar`, the `Footer`, the `countergenmain_sections`, `CountergenMain`, and `CountergenResults`.
+Feel free to remove them from your project if you don't need them!

 ## Dev instructions

-Written in React + ts with MUI.
+Written in React + Typescript with MaterialUI.

-To run the backend:
+To run the backend locally:

 1. Set the OPENAI_API_KEY env variable to your openai key.
 2. Run